Hardangervidda på langs 11@Jørgen Brøto Torland

 Equipment

 For winter use.
 For example Exped down mat or Thermarest NeoAir.
-Used together with the "flat" sleeping mat.
+Used together with the flat sleeping mat.

 Personal medicines and, for example, band-aids, blister plaster, sports tape, throat lozenges, nasal drops, Paracetamol/Ibuprofen, stomach regulators, etc.